b2ns/libshell/README.md

 fi

 if Args_has "-h"; then
-  # auto help info based on what you defined earlier
+  # get help info based on what you defined above
   Args_help
 fi